 According to a 2017 report by UPS, 43% of retail purchases are researched and completed entirely online, with a further 36% of sales going through multiple channels, for example being reviewed online and bought in-store, or vice versa.

 Dynamics 365 for Retail promises to help users deliver a consistently outstanding experience for shoppers across stores, web, mobile, and contact centers by creating a familiar, reliable cross-channel platform through which customers can buy anywhere, and collect anywhere.
 This multi-platform mobility is essential for retailers to thrive in the era of modern retail, according to Eleanor Walsh, Regional Sales Manager for UK and Ireland at Sana Commerce.

 "We expect Industry 4.0 will see an increased focus on the importance of mobile-optimized sites," Walsh says.
 "Google already prioritizes sites with responsive design for mobile and we expect this trend to only become more prominent in the B2B space, possibly even lessening the gap between mobile sites and apps altogether."

-The app also aims to give customers flexibility and freedom beyond the checkout, allowing them to locate items saved online in stores, collect orders from alternative locations, or arrange home delivery with Retail’s optimized ordering and fulfillment features.
+The app also aims to give customers flexibility and freedom beyond the checkout, allowing them to locate items saved online in stores, collect orders from alternative locations, or arrange home delivery with Retail's optimized ordering and fulfilment features.